cyipt/popupCycleways/article.md

-In the context of reduced public transport capacity in the wake of the COVID-19 pandemic, governments are scrambling to enable walking and cycling.
-A range of pop-up options exist.
-The focus of this article is road space reallocation, which represents a ‘quick win’ for cities with ‘spare space’ along continuous road sections that have high latent cycling potential.
-We developed methods to condense the complexity of city networks down to the most promising roads, producing recommendations that match intuition.
-The resulting Rapid Cycleway Prioritisation Tool, deployed for all 78 transport authorities in England at the time of writing, supports evidence-based investment in pop-up and permanent schemes.
+In the context of reduced public transport capacity in the wake of the COVID-19 pandemic, governments are scrambling to enable walking and cycling while adhering to physical distancing guidelines.
+A range of pop-up options exist, include road space reallocation, which represents a ‘quick win’ for cities with ‘spare space’ along continuous road sections that have high latent cycling potential.
+We developed methods to condense the complexity of city networks down to the most promising roads for road space reallocation schemes.
+The resulting Rapid Cycleway Prioritisation Tool has been deployed for all cities England to help prioritise emergency funds for new cycleways nationwide.
+The methods and concepts could be used to support investment in pop-up infrastructure in cities worldwide.

 # RESEARCH QUESTIONS AND HYPOTHESIS